Marlamin/modern-map-making/docs/basic/your-first-map.md

 ## Welcome to your new home
 Now that you are finally inside Noggit's world editor, make sure to look around and explore the UI for a bit first.
 Also check out Help -> Key Bindings for basic key binding information.

+*This is where the tutorial ends for now, but we're working on adding more very soon.*